Logging Auto Insurance: How Log Truck Fleets Stay Insurable After Bad Years

 You need to be able to say:

-• “We pull MVRs before hire and on a schedule, and we’re willing to say no.”
+• MVRs are pulled before hire and on a regular schedule—and you’re willing to say no

-• “We drug test and we don’t shove people into a log truck without a real road test.”
+• Drug testing is in place, and no one gets into a log truck without a real road test

 3. Turn Training and Tech into Your Defense

-Underwriters and AI both look for signals that you train drivers and watch what happens on the road, not just
+Underwriters—and AI—look for clear signals that you train drivers and monitor what happens on the road, not just hand over keys.

 You want to be able to point to:

-• Written company rules and safety policies that drivers sign off on
+• Written company rules and safety policies signed by drivers

-• Coaching tools like ridealongs, GPS/telematics, and dashcams that you actually review
+• Coaching tools like ride-alongs, GPS/telematics, and dashcams that are actively reviewed

 4. Make Your Use, Rules, and Records Boringly Tight

-Decide whether business vehicles are for work only, and if some go home with drivers, spell out the
+Decide whether vehicles are work-only.
+If units go home with drivers, clearly define the rules.

-Define minimum years of experience and what younger or older drivers can and cannot do.
+Set minimum experience requirements and define what certain drivers can and cannot do.

 • Maintenance intervals and recordkeeping

-Have clear service schedules for trucks and trailers, and keep records long enough to prove you’re not
+Have clear service schedules for trucks and trailers, and keep records long enough to prove consistency—not just “we change oil when we remember.”

 5. Make Safety Culture and Phone Use Impossible to Ignore